Kannedhara/kannedhara/README.md

 ### Hi there I am Gopi Kannedhara👋

+  🔭  I build data platform and pipelines
+  👯  I’m looking to contribute to open source platforms 🌱  Building products on my own

 <!--
 **Kannedhara/kannedhara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.